robin-england/Coding-Challenge-2/README.md

-This is coding challange 2, where we will be creating a tip calculator.
-The instruction is as follows:
+This is coding challenge 2, where we will be creating a tip calculator.
+The instructions are as follows:
 "Steven wants to create a straightforward tip calculator for use when dining out.
 In his region, it is customary to leave a 15% tip for bills between $50 and $300, and a 20% tip for any other amounts."